-The lodge sits in a development of twelve other properties, all in the same style and in private ownership.
 The lodge benefits from a south-facing decked terrace to the rear with garden furniture and barbecue.
-Please note that the decked area is not enclosed but the south-facing aspect towards the quarry face offers a level of privacy.
-The wider site is a communal space.
-Storage for bikes and outdoor gear can be made available on request.
+The decked patio has a south-facing aspect towards the quarry which offers a level of privacy however the wider site is a communal space.

 There is designated private parking for two vehicles to the front of the property.

 A travel cot and highchair can be provided on request.